kuczy/FM-Transmitter/README.md

 In this case, the "News/Traffic" type has no priority over "Music/Speech."<p>
 <p>Another feature of the transmitter application is the ability to automate RadioText broadcast messages for "Music" type broadcasts.
 To use the automation, check the "Music broadcasting Radio test source: Automatic" control.
 In this case, the message content will be taken from a "buffer" - text file "RDS_Automation.txt" which will be created automatically after the first launch of the application in its root folder.
 To make the automation work properly - I suggest using an audio player: Winamp along with the plug-in: Winamp Now Playing To File, or Foobar2000 , along with the plug-in: Now Playing Simple.</p>

+<p><b>"RDS Station name"</b>
+This panel allows unusual use of the RDS PS - (station name) field.
+The RDS standard does not provide for changing this field, but many radio stations use it similarly to RadioText.
+If you leave "Broadcast station name" in "Static" - RDS will send the name set in Settings->Station Name.
+However, when you enable "Dynamic" - The station name will be changed at a preset frequency, settled in the "time interval of PS changes" field. - and the displayed content from the "Dynamic text" field is divided into fragments of 8 characters - and sent to the transmitter.

 <p>&nbsp;</p>
 <p><b>Winamp player / Winamp Now Playing To File.</b>